 Lychee, scientifically known as Litchi chinensis, is a delicious tropical fruit native to Southeast Asia.
-Renowned for its unique taste and vibrant red skin, lychee is not only a treat for the taste buds but also a nutritional powerhouse.
+The tree yielding this fruit belongs to the Sapindaceae family.
+Renowned for its unique taste and vibrant red skin, lychee fruit is a treat for the taste buds and a nutritional powerhouse.

 Nutritional Profile of Lychee